I’ve been learning bits and pieces of the Chinese language.

-You see, I love to learn new things and am always trying to pick up a language here and there.
-The difficult thing about learning a language is not so much the learning of the words, but the practicing of them with someone else who speaks the language.
+The difficult thing about learning a language is not so much learning the words, but finding someone with whom one can practice.
 Even if one took the time and money to take a course or two in a community college, if one doesn’t have anyone with whom to speak it, then … Well, we all know how the things we learn get rusty when we don’t use them.

 Why is that?

-I should know more than I know now, but I haven’t made a commitment to sit down every night for a little while and study the language.
+Here’s the answer in a nutshell: I should know more than I know now, but I haven’t made the commitment to sit down every night and study the language.

 If you do not intend to do a thing, do not start.
 If you do start, see it through even if the heavens fall; if you make up your mind to do something, do it; let nothing, no one interfere; the “I” in you has determined, the thing is settled; the die is cast, there is no longer any argument.